- Ways to be Engaged

 The annual Dr. Martin Luther King, Jr. Day of Service is about coming together to honor Dr. King's life and legacy and help further his dream for peace by serving our neighbors and communities.
 MLK Day is a perfect opportunity for us to honor Dr. King’s legacy through service.
 The MLK Day of Service empowers individuals, strengthens communities, builds bridges, breaks down barriers, addresses social problems, and moves us closer to Dr. King’s vision of strong, beloved communities.

-Students, staff, and faculty are invited to take part in this event and celebration.
+Students, staff, and faculty and their children/dependents are invited to take part in this event and celebration.

 Honor the work, life, and legacy everyday.
 Below are just a few sentiment's from Dr. King demonstrating his call for us to work for civil rights, social justice, and to serve and be in community with one another.

 “We are faced with the fact that tomorrow is today.
 This is a time for vigorous and positive action.”

 “The time is always right to do what is right.”

 "Life's most persistent and urgent question is: 'What are you doing for others?'"